 Hyalosphenia penardi Lauterborn, 1908

-Diagnose: shell transparent, colorless, yellow or brown, elliptical with a strongly curved, nearly semi-circular pseudostome; fundus broadly rounded; surface without structure; plasma usually partly filling the shell, with some epipodia; shell strongly compressed, especially towards the aperture; nucleus globular with granules? (see drawing).
+Diagnosis: Shell transparent, colorless, yellow or brown, elliptical with a strongly curved, nearly semi-circular pseudostome; fundus broadly rounded; surface without structure; plasma usually partly filling the shell, with some epipodia; shell strongly compressed, especially towards the aperture; nucleus globular with a number of spherical nucleoli.

 Dimensions: L 180 µm, B 70 µm.

-Ecology: this species has been found in the Upper Rhine in Germany, between diatoms.
+Ecology and distribution: This species has been found in the Upper Rhine in Germany, between diatoms, by Lauterborn, and, unless it is a new species, in the Netherlands by Cagri Yalcin.
 Food: mainly diatoms.